somejfn/k8s-on-k8s/README.md

 --------------

-A _master_ or _infrastructure_ cluster provides control plane as a service to multiple cluster administrators by granting each of them writable access to a namespace.
+A _master_ or _infrastructure_ cluster provides control plane as a service to multiple cluster administrators by granting each of them a writable access to a namespace.

 The control plane is provisioned in that namespace just like any common containerized application using deployments, services and ingress native objects.